yyunussahinn/TestabilityScanner/README.md

 ## What It Does

-WHERE IS MY ID connects to a live mobile application session through Appium and scans every interactive element on the current screen.
+Testability Scanner connects to a live mobile application session through Appium and scans every interactive element on the current screen.
 Each element is classified into one of four ID statuses:

 | Status | Meaning |
 |---|---|